 The buzzer sounds, and it’s time to drop those mind mapping pencils and swap them out for Sharpies.
 After looking over all the wild ideas we jotted down, we must pick one of our own to get sketched out.

-We’re going to outline eight different solutions – getting the general idea across, not going deep into details – for that one single problem.
+We’re going to outline eight different solutions – getting a general idea across, not going deep into details – for that one single problem.

 Taking a single sheet of paper, we fold it in half three times.
 When we open the paper, we’ve given ourselves eight panels on which to unleash these solutions.